Parallel Logical Measurements via Quantum Code Surgery: Fault-tolerance proofs

 \subsection{Proof of Lemma~\ref{lem:branch_fault_tolerance}}

-Assume we are brute-force branching $\overline{Z}$ logicals.
-This does not lose generality, as the generalised branching from Lemma~\ref{lem:mixed_branching} is equivalent to branching $\overline{Z}$ logicals up to single-qubit Cliffords, using the same arguments as in Ref.~\cite{WY}.
+Assume we are brute-force branching $\bar{Z}$ logicals.
+This does not lose generality, as the generalised branching from Lemma~\ref{lem:mixed_branching} is equivalent to branching $\bar{Z}$ logicals up to single-qubit Cliffords, using the same arguments as in Ref.~\cite{WY}.
 Before time $t_i$ we have the code $Q$, with distance $d$.
 All new data qubits are initialised in the $\ket{+}$ state at time $t_i$, and all checks are measured from time $t_i+\frac{1}{2}$ to $t_o+\frac{1}{2}$.
 All new $X$ checks, in the absence of errors, deterministically return the +1 outcome.
 The new $Z$ checks, however, return random outcomes due to the $\ket{+}$ input states.
-This is slightly different from the scenario of gauging logical measurements, as there we know that the product of the new Z checks must yield the outcome of the logical measurement, in the absence of errors.
+This scenario is slightly different from the scenario of gauging logical measurements, as there we know that the product of the new $Z$ checks must yield the outcome of the logical measurement, in the absence of errors.
 Here we do not know the product of the outcomes.
-These outcomes dictate which Pauli frame \cite{Kn} we are in, and so we can reinterpret consistent $-1$ outcomes as $+1$ consistent outcomes.
+These outcomes dictate which Pauli frame \cite{Kn} we are in, and so we can reinterpret consistent $-1$ outcomes as $+1$ consistent outcomes; in other words, there are detectors between each successive $Z$ measurement, but not a detector given by the first $Z$ measurement and the initialisation of the new qubits in the $\ket{+}$ state.
+Hence these outcomes are very similar to the state preparation of $\ket{\bar{+}}^{\otimes k}$ in a CSS code: the $Z$ measurements induce a Pauli frame, which must then be consistent.

+Throughout the discussion of the spacetime code, detectors (placed at integer timesteps) are always induced by at least one check.
+Therefore we use the notation that for a check $C$ at time $t+\frac{1}{2}$ or $t-\frac{1}{2}$ a corresponding detector at time $t$ which uses that check is labelled $C^t$.

 \begin{lemma}[Spacetime code for branching]

 The following form a generating set of the local detectors in the fault-tolerant branching procedure: